AndrewEllis93/Print-Tuning-Guide/README.md

         - You should always run your own wire through the drag chains.
 Don't trust the wire that came with anything.
     - Ensure that your wiring is not damaged, shorted, or caught under any screw heads.
 Check continuity.
 ### Mechanical
-- Try using z lift (z hop), and [check for print overheating](#cooling-and-layer-times).
+- Try using z lift (z hop), and [check your prints for signs of overheating](#cooling-and-layer-times).
 Print curling can cause nozzle strikes.
     - Around 0.2mm of z lift is usually good.
 - Ensure that you have good quality motors.
-Some off-brand motors (notably Oukeda) have a history of poor quality.
+Some off-brand motors (notably Oukeda/"Oukedj") have a history of poor quality.
 You may have to run lower speeds/accels and sometimes higher currents with off-brand motors.
 - Identify which axis the shifting is occuring in by inspecting your prints. \
 The circles represent a printed object shifting in the direction of the arrows.